Lysxia/gradual-eff-paper/src/Type.lagda.md

     cod (A ⇒ B)  =  B
 ```

-and has a typing rules resembling
+and has a typing rule resembling

 ```txt
     Γ ⊢ L : A